docker-archive/classicswarm/docs/swarm_at_scale/04-deploy-app.md

         $ docker run --restart=unless-stopped --env="constraint:node==frontend02" -p 6379:6379 --name redis02 --net mynet -d redis
         $ docker -H tcp://192.168.33.21:2375 ps

     These two commands are issued against the Swarm cluster.
-The commands specify *node constraints*, forcing Swarm to start the contaienrs on `frontend01` and `frontend02`.
+The commands specify *node constraints*, forcing Swarm to start the containers on `frontend01` and `frontend02`.
 Port 6379 on each instance is mapped to port 6379 inside of each container for debugging purposes.
 The command also applies the `--restart=unless-stopped` policy to the containers and attaches them to the `mynet` overlay network.

 5. Start a `web-vote-app` container the frontend nodes.